Middle name: India

-Among the Sikhs of India, many have adopted the middle name Singh or Kaur which mean lion and princess respectively.
-This is followed by their Punjabi caste surname.
-Nowadays, many Sikhs have done away with their caste surname and have just kept Singh or Kaur as their surname.
+Among the Sikhs of India, many have adopted the middle name Singh or Kaur which means lion and princess respectively.
+This is sometimes followed by their Punjabi caste surname.
 Among Indian Muslims, similar naming conventions to Hindus and Sikhs are followed, but the names are usually in Arabic, Persian or Urdu.

 Philippines

-Middle names constitute the mother's maiden surname; is inserted between the given name and the surname (father's surname) and almost always abbreviated signifying that it is a "middle name".
+Middle names mostly use the mother's maiden surname, inserted between the given name and the surname (father's surname) and are almost always abbreviated, signifying that it is a "middle name".